Conversion Optimization

 According to research, you have 10–30 seconds to convince your visitors to stay on your webpage.

 First impressions matter.
-So think of your homepage that makes the first impact on a shopper's mind.
+So think of your homepage as something that makes the first impact on a shopper's mind.
 If it’s engaging, has the right incentives, and looks visually appealing, then they’ll come back to shop or browse, even if they bounce off in the first session. - Luke Perry, CRO specialist, Convertcart

 On the homepage, make sure the following elements are prominent: